dillonchong01/CS3244-Group-25/evaluation.md

 ### Q1: What is/are the most important feature(s) that influence the price of the resale flat?

-**Key Findings from Best Model:**
+**Key Findings from Random Forest Feature Importance Analysis:**

+Based on the Random Forest model's feature importance scores, the following features have the strongest influence on HDB resale flat prices (in descending order of importance):

+**Top 5 Most Important Features:**

-1. **Floor Area (sqm)** - Strongest predictor
+1. **Floor Area (sqm)** - Highest importance score, strongest predictor of resale price
-2. **Remaining Lease Years** - Strong importance, showing depreciation effect
+2. **Remaining Lease Years** - Second most important, showing significant depreciation effect
-3. **Storey Range** - Significant importance, higher floors command premium
+3. **Storey Range** - Third most important, indicating premium for higher floors
-4. **Town/Location** - Important factor, confirming location premium
+4. **Town/Location** - Strong importance, confirming location-based price variations
-5. **Distance to MRT** - Notable importance from engineered features
+5. **Distance to MRT** - Notable importance from engineered features, showing proximity value

-**Model Evidence:** Feature importance analysis from XGBoost using built-in feature importance rankings revealed that physical characteristics (floor area) and location factors dominate price determination.
-The ensemble nature of XGBoost allows it to capture complex interactions between features more effectively than simpler models.
+The Random Forest model's feature importance analysis reveals that **physical characteristics** (particularly floor area) combined with **temporal factors** (remaining lease) and **location attributes** are the primary drivers of resale flat prices.
+The ensemble nature of Random Forest allows it to capture complex non-linear interactions between these features effectively.

+**Model Evidence:** The feature importance rankings were extracted directly from the trained Random Forest model using the built-in `feature_importances_` attribute, which measures how much each feature contributes to reducing prediction error across all trees in the forest.

 ### Q2: How does location/flat type/remaining lease years affect the price of the resale flat?

+**Analysis based on Lasso Regression Coefficients:**

+The Lasso regression model provides interpretable linear coefficients showing the direct impact of each feature on resale prices:

 **Location Impact:**

-- Central locations (e.g., Bishan, Toa Payoh) show 15-25% price premium
-- Mature estates consistently outperform non-mature estates
-- Proximity to MRT stations shows significant impact on pricing
+Based on the Lasso coefficient analysis:

+- Different towns show significant price premiums or discounts relative to the baseline
+- Central and mature estate locations consistently command higher prices
+- The magnitude of town coefficients reveals substantial location-based price variations
+- Towns with positive coefficients indicate price premiums, while negative coefficients indicate discounts

 **Flat Type Impact:**

+- Larger flat types (4-room, 5-room, Executive) show positive coefficients
+- Each flat type category has a distinct price impact after controlling for floor area
+- The coefficients represent the additional value (or discount) associated with each flat type
-- 5-room flats command highest absolute prices but lower per-sqm rates
+- Executive flats and larger units command premium prices beyond their floor area
-- Executive flats show highest price volatility
-- Studio apartments have limited data but show unique pricing patterns

 **Remaining Lease Impact:**

-- Strong negative correlation between lease remaining and price depreciation
-- Non-linear relationship observed: steeper depreciation after 80-year mark
-- Leases below 70 years show accelerated price decline
+- The Remaining Lease Years coefficient shows a positive relationship with price
+- Each additional year of remaining lease adds a quantifiable amount to the resale price
+- This confirms the depreciation hypothesis: flats with longer remaining leases are valued higher
+- The linear coefficient from Lasso provides a clear per-year price impact

+**Interpretation of Coefficients:**

+- **Positive coefficients**: Features that increase resale price
+- **Negative coefficients**: Features that decrease resale price
+- **Larger absolute values**: Stronger impact on price
+- **Zero coefficients**: Features removed by Lasso (less important for prediction)

+The Lasso model selected only the most impactful features, automatically performing feature selection through L1 regularization.
+This provides a clearer picture of which specific locations, flat types, and lease-related factors have the strongest direct effects on pricing.

 ### Q3: What is the expected price of the resale flat in x years?

-**Temporal Analysis:**
-Using our best performing model with time-series components:

-- Model shows strong predictive capability for current market conditions
-- Location-dependent growth rates vary significantly across estates
-- Model confidence decreases beyond 5-year predictions

-**Projection Methodology:**

-1. Historical trend analysis using moving averages
-2. Economic factor integration (interest rates, population growth)
-3. Monte Carlo simulation for uncertainty quantification
+**[To be completed with temporal forecasting analysis]**

 ### Q4: What type of resale unit and duration allows the owner to obtain the largest profit upon selling?

-**Optimal Investment Strategy from Model Insights:**

-1. **Best Flat Type for ROI:** 4-room flats in mature estates

-   - Highest liquidity and demand stability
-   - Moderate price appreciation with lower volatility

-2. **Optimal Holding Period:** 7-10 years

-   - Balances capital appreciation with transaction costs
-   - Avoids significant lease depreciation effects

-3. **Location Strategy:** Non-mature estates with planned infrastructure
-   - Higher growth potential as areas develop
-   - Model identifies estates likely to transition to mature status
+**[To be completed with ROI and holding period analysis]**

 ## Feature Engineering Impact